 The Altar cloths which the Church prescribes for the celebration of the Mass should be three in number.
 The upper cloth should extend over each side of the Altar to the platform below.
+Make only the large Altar cloth.

 The Altar table is usually 40 inches from the floor.
 The table top of the Mission Altars measures 5 feet 6 inches in length, and from the Tabernacle to the front of the Altar is 18 inches.
 Perhaps the greatest need of the little Mission church is Altar cloths.
 These articles are not received as often as the smaller pieces, due, of course, to the greater cost of the larger pieces.